Community Health Benefits

 - Community Connections Annual Report - 2016

 BIDMC is committed to improving the health and well-being of residents throughout its Community Benefits service area.
-Through its Community Benefits Department, BIDMC will work in collaboration with the area’s key community health stakeholders and residents to address the needs and priorities identified by this assessment.
+Through its Community Benefits Department, BIDMC works in collaboration with the area’s key community health stakeholders and residents to address the needs and priorities identified by this assessment.

-The 2016 Community Health Needs Assessment (CHNA) and the Community Health Implementation Strategy were the culmination of nearly a year of work, involving thousands of community residents, service providers, community advocates, Commonwealth and local public officials, and staff throughout BIDMC, its affiliates and its community partners.
+The 2019 Community Health Needs Assessment (CHNA) and the Community Health Implementation Strategy were the culmination of nearly a year of work, involving thousands of community residents, service providers, community advocates, Commonwealth and local public officials, and staff throughout BIDMC, its affiliates and its community partners.
 BIDMC is proud to be a founding member and active participant in the Boston CHNA-CHIP Collaborative and also participated in the North Suffolk Integrated Community Health Needs Assessment.
 The CHNA and Implementation Strategy represent BIDMC’s commitment to better understand and address the health-related needs of those living in its Community Benefits service area.
-Employing a three phase process that included qualitative and quantitative data collection, community forums, and interviews with key stakeholder the CHNA was completed in close collaboration with BIDMC’s staff, BIDMC’s Community Benefits Committee, and a broad range of public health and community partners, including BIDMC’s Community Care Alliance.
-The CHNA and corresponding CHIP ensure that BIDMC’s Community Benefits program is carefully aligned with and responsive to the needs of those throughout its Community Benefits service area, particularly the communities and population segments most at-risk.
-BIDMC’s Community Health Implementation Strategy’s four priorities include Social Determinants of Health and Health Risk Factors, Chronic Disease Management, Behavioral Health and Access to Care.
+The CHNA and corresponding Implementation Strategy ensure that BIDMC’s Community Benefits program is carefully aligned with and responsive to the needs of those throughout its Community Benefits service area, particularly the communities and population segments most at-risk.
+BIDMC’s Community Health Implementation Strategy’s four priorities include Social Determinants of Health, Chronic/Complex Conditions and Risk Factors, Mental Health and Substance Use, and Access to Care.